Inhumanoids: Summary

 Earth Corps manages to escape and forms an alliance with the Granites.
 Herc accompanies them to D'Compose's domain of Skellweb while Auger and Liquidator venture into Metlar's kingdom of Infernac and Bright convinces the Redwoods to help defend the surface world against attempts by the Inhumanoids to acquire sources of power.
 Herc and the Granites are able to defeat D'Compose's reanimated soldiers and restore Sandra to normal.
 Blackthorne pursues Auger and Liquidator to Infernac and tries to use his magnetic powers on Metlar once again but is foiled by Magnokor and taken captive by Metlar.
 Acting on information forced from Blackthorne, the Inhumanoids raid a Soviet airbase, stealing a handful of nuclear missiles.
 A seemingly repentant Blackthorne warns Earth Corps that the missiles are intended to shatter the divide between the Earth's crust and mantle, but upon traveling into the Earth to preclude this catastrophe, the team discovers that Blackthorne has set them up and that the missiles are actually meant to detonate the planet's core.

-Earth Corps is able to convince D'Compose to allow them access to Infernac — a deal made easier by the fact that the Inhumanoid already fears for his survival in the face of Metlar's insane plan — and they manage to defuse enough of the missiles to thwart the explosive scheme.
+Earth Corps is able to convince D'Compose to allow them access to Infernac—a deal made easier by the fact that the Inhumanoid already fears for his survival in the face of Metlar's insane plan—and they manage to defuse enough of the missiles to thwart the explosive scheme.
 Following a climactic battle, D'Compose is re-sealed in amber casing, and Tendril is imprisoned by the Granites.
 Finally, Magnokor succeeds in neutralizing Metlar even as Blackthorne is arrested by Earth Corps.
 Senator Masterson provides the Earth Corps team with a new headquarters facility, but a tissue sample secured from Tendril during their first encounter with the monster has mysteriously gone missing.

 The series

 Inhumanoids and Jem surpassed their fellow "Super Sunday" offerings by going on to be expanded into independent full-length shows.
 Jem achieved the greater success, eventually running to 65 episodes spanning several seasons, while Inhumanoids lasted only one season.
-In both cases, to begin the series, the introductory "movies" were cut into five separate 22-minute episodes composed of three shorts apiece.
-Inhumanoids was thereafter given the series subtitle, The Evil That Lies Within, a phrase which was included in the lyrics of the opening credits of the show in every episode.
-A further eight 22-minute episodes were then produced to yield the standard thirteen-episode TV season.

-The series proved unusual among children's cartoons of its time by the strong narrative flow that linked episodes in sequence with continuing storylines and suspenseful threading of subplots.
-Visually, the show was distinctive for its application of heavy shadow, use of split screens, and sometimes brow-raising for its gory content, such as monstrous amputations or writhing deaths by toxic waste, which would be hard-pressed to sneak their way into contemporary "children's hour" programming.
+In both cases, to begin the series, the introductory "movies" were cut into five separate 22-minute episodes composed of three shorts one piece.
+Inhumanoids was thereafter offered the series subtitle, The Evil That Lies Within, which was a phrase included in the lyrics of the intro of the show in every episode.
+Eight following 22-minute episodes were then produced to yield the usual 13-episode TV season.
+The series proved strange among children's cartoons of its time by the strong narrative flow that linked episodes in sequence with continuing storylines and subplots' suspenseful threading.
+Visually, the show was distinctive for its application of heavy shadow, use of split screens, and occasionally brow-raising for its graphic content, such as monstrous amputations or writhing deaths by toxic waste, which promised to be hard-pressed to sneak their way into contemporary "children's hour" programming.